mgoberfield/GIFTs/README.md

 To install the GIFTs<sup>2</sup> package system-wide, use Python's package installer, pip, and issue the following commands:

+	$ cd /path/to/install/directory
+	$ git clone git@github.com:NOAA-MDL/GIFTs.git
-	$ cd /path/to/GIFTs/repository_clone/dist
+	$ cd GIFTs
-	$ pip install gifts-1.0.0-pyv-none-any.whl
+	$ python setup.py install

-where **v** is the major number of the python interpreter in use, either 2 or 3.

-If you do not have sufficient  permissions to modify your Python's site-packages directory, then uncompress and untar the distribution in your local directory:
+If you do not have sufficient  permissions to modify your Python's site-packages directory, then update your PATH or PYTHONPATH environmental variable to include the directories where the source code resides.

-	$ cd /path/to/your/directory
-	$ tar zxf /path/to/GIFTs/repository_clone/dist/gifts-1.0.0.tar.gz

-Be sure to update your PATH or PYTHONPATH environmental variable to include this directory and the `/common` sub-directory so the Python interpreter can find the modules.
+	$ setenv PATH ${PATH}:/path/to/install/directory/GIFTs/gifts:/path/to/install/directory/GIFTs/gifts/common # C-shell
+	% export PATH=${PATH}:/path/to/install/directory/GIFTs/gifts:/path/to/install/directory/GIFTs/gifts/common # Bourne-shell

 The python files' `import` statements will need to be modified too, if you should use this alternative.

 ## Configuration